tumist/onioniot-source-nrc7292/README.md

 make
 ```

+> The compilation can take some time!
+On the scale of hours depending on your machine.
+See the two following sections for ideas on reducing compile time.

 This will create:

-* Firmware images for the Omega2 and Omega2+ (same as those released by Onion)
+* Firmware images for the Omega2, Omega2+, and Omega2 Pro (same as those released by Onion)
 * Software packages (every package included in the firmware and included in the [Onion Package Repo](http://repo.onioniot.com/omega2/packages/))

 ## Multi-Core Compilation